Homepage

 From day one of your holiday, airport rip-offs can take a tasty chunk out of your holiday budget.

 Consider the drive-up price for airport parking, for example.
 The drive-up price for a week at the Heathrow long-stay car park in peak season, for example, could cost you a hefty £262.50 (based on drive-up price of £45.30 for the first day and £36.20 for each additional 24-hour period or part thereof).
-However, a quick search online for a week in August returned a cost of £112.70 – that’s less than half price!*
+However, a quick search online for a week in August returned a cost of £126.90 – that’s less than half price.*

-Add to that unexpected flight costs that some airlines charge (such as checking in at the airport or paying to print your boarding pass) and your budget will be busted before you’ve even left home!
+Add to that unexpected flight costs that some airlines charge (such as checking in at the airport or paying to print your boarding pass) and your budget will be busted before you’ve even left home.
 Avoid these charges by checking your airline’s policy well before your flight, setting a reminder to check in online and by keeping paper printouts with your passport.

 Rip-off #5: Luggage fees – especially when travelling with kids

 To avoid this family holiday rip-off, be ruthless with your packing and buy what you can at your destination – the cost of bulky things such as nappies may work out cheaper at a local supermarket than an added checked bag.
-Travelling with older kids?
-Leave some of the toys at home.
-It’s likely they will be too busy splashing in the pool to remember their forgotten games.

 Rip-off #6: Pricey food and drink